 Justin was raised in Ile Des Chênes, Manitoba and is a member of the Métis Nation.

-Karen Richard - Administration Assistant
+Karen Richard - Assistant to the Director

 Carl Stone - Student Advisor